We're here to help you (safely)!

 - If you are running late, please let us know in advance so we can manage this.

-We are committed to providing options to assist the elderly, disabled and those at risk
+We are committed to providing options to assist the elderly, immunocompromised and those in isolation.

-- Please contact us if your pet requires ongoing medication.
+- Please contact us if your pet requires veterinary care, food or medication

 Can your pet catch COVID-19?